 The aim of our Postdoctoral Fellowship Scheme is to provide support to those who are in the immediately postdoctoral stage of their career, to support them in consolidating their PhD, and preparing them for the next stage of their research careers

 This scheme operates as an annual competition and applications must be made directly to the DTP at which the fellow wants to be based and they will administer the assessment process.
-Full details, including the call specification and a frequently asked questions document will be available on the DTP websites when the call is open.
+Full details, including the specification and a frequently asked questions document will be available on the DTP websites when the funding opportunity is open.

 Transition to independent researcher